Sarojini Nadar: Awards and honours

 In 2012, Nadar received the KwaZulu-Natal's Distinguished Young Women in Science Award (human and social sciences) and in 2013, the university's Distinguished Teachers’ Award.

 The South African National Research Foundation has awarded her its highest accolade, a Tier 1 Research Chair.
 Her 2012 book African Women, Religion and Health, co-edited with Isabel Apawo Phiri, won the UKZN's annual book award for Best Edited Book, and a New York Catholic Press award.

-Personal life

-Nadar has been married to Poovan Nadar, a chemical engineer, since 1996 and they have two children.